Microservices vs. Monolith Architecture For SaaS

 Because all application components are in one block, horizontal scaling is impossible.
 You will have to redeploy the program completely, even for minimal changes.
 And you definitely have to consider this issue while planning your product budget.

-It is challenging to implement new technologies in monolithic structures because it affects all levels of the program, not specific functions.
-So it could take a lot of time to properly adopt the technology and make sure there are no mistakes.
+Implementing new technologies in monolithic structures is challenging because it affects all levels of the program, not specific functions.
+So it could take a lot of time to adopt the technology properly and ensure no mistakes.
 Minimal failure can disrupt the entire app.

 Monolithic Software Use Cases